back

 • Credit card companies must send customers their monthly statements no less than 21 days before their payment due date for that month.

-• Due dates for credit card payments should fall on the same numerical day of the month and should not change unless specifically requested by the account holder.
+• A due date for a credit card payment should fall on the same numerical day of the month and should not change unless specifically requested by the account holder.

 Can You Get a Credit Card if You Don’t Have a Bank Account?

 Issuers need a way of ensuring that customers have a way of making credit card payments and paying off their balance.
 In doing so, they will typically ask consumers for their bank account information during the application and approval process.
-While it may be possible to get a credit card without having a bank account, it will most likely be difficult.
+You may have to log-into your bank account or provide the account and routing numbers.
+While it may be possible to get a credit card without having a checking account, it will most likely be difficult.

 Tips for Working With a Credit Card Issuer